orphu/mcdungeon-docs/index.rst

 If you need help, you can ask on the
-`Minecraft forums thread <http://www.minecraftforum.net/topic/230446-/>`_ , or open a issue on the
+`Minecraft forums thread <http://www.minecraftforum.net/topic/230446-/>`_ , or open an issue on the
 `Github repository <https://github.com/orphu/mcdungeon/issues>`_
 .
 In all cases, you'll get a better response if you keep the following in mind: